-February 8, 2016 Melbourne, Florida
+February 16, 2017 Melbourne, Florida

-Berman Hopkins Wright & LaHam CPAs and Associates.
-LLP
+Berman Hopkins Wright & LaHam CPAs and Associates, LLP

-TOWN OF PALM SHORES MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2015
+TOWN OF PALM SHORES MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2016

-As management of the Town of Palm Shores, Florida (the "Town"), we offer readers of the Town's financial statements this narrative overview and analysis of the financial activities of the Town for the fiscal year ended September 30, 2015.
-Consideration should be given to the information presented here in conjunction with information that has been furnished in the basic financial statements and notes, on pages 9 through 25.
+As management of the Town of Palm Shores, Florida (the "Town"), we offer readers of the Town's financial statements this narrative overview and analysis of the financial activities of the Town for the fiscal year ended September 30, 2016.
+Consideration should be given to the information presented here in conjunction with information that has been furnished in the basic financial statements and notes, on pages as listed on the table of contents.